 At the heart of so many of the problems we face as a society, as a culture, and on this beautiful planet we call home, lies a great disconnection.
 Our mission at Djanbung Gardens is to support and mentor each other on the journey back to the reconnection with ourselves, each other, with all beings and the Land — the nature to which we belong and that sustains us.
 Beyond the purely physical and material manifestation of life and the natural world, we also endeavour to acknowledge and work with the spirit of place and explore cultural expressions to heal the disconnect through a deeper connection with life in all its forms.

 We thank the Bundjalung Elders, past, present and future, and the Aboriginal people from other areas who have visited Djanbung Gardens over the years, and extend our welcome for future visits, training and cultural exchange to cooperate in the great healing of ourselves, each other and the Land.
 We offer special scholarship places in our courses for indigenous participants living in the Bundjalung Nation as a mark of our respect to give back to the community and ‘pay the rent’ for our use of this Land.
+We also make a regular rent donation to the local Cultural Centre

 – Robyn Francis, Djanbung Gardens